 Human is becoming part of large, connected socio-technical systems.
 In case of the road transport system, the interaction with the system is highly safety-relevant.
-Therefore, the user as part of the digital traffic system should always be aware what actions, if any, are expected from him/her, which means that human-technology interfaces have to become highly intuitive and adaptive to user needs.
-This will also require new unobtrusive methods of monitoring user behaviour and vital functions.
+Therefore, road users (incl. drivers, riders and pedestrians) as part of the digital traffic system should always be aware what actions, if any, are expected from them, which means that human-technology interfaces have to become highly intuitive and adaptive to user needs.
+This will also require new unobtrusive methods of monitoring user behaviour, wellbeing, states of distraction and fatigue as well as vital functions and of responding to them.
 At the same time, potential changes in actual and required driver skills with higher levels of automation should be analysed.
 For driverless vehicles, the need for an acceptable code of behaviour and for corresponding rules should be analysed from a road safety perspective.
 Situations are also conceivable for such vehicles in which disobeying a traffic rule might actually serve the paramount objective of human life and wellbeing, e.g. in case of medical emergency.
 The implications should be analysed in detail.